sdobrer2005/WHRI-Statistical-Methods-Repository/Results/README.md

 ## Interpretation
 There will be two sets of files
 Set 1: Output as created by program
-Set 2: Same document but with notes explaining how to read output (SAS or R)
+Set 2: Same document but with notes explaining how to read output (SAS or R).
+This file will have the same name as file in Set 1 but with _note

 ## Notes
 All analyses were conducted using SAS.